Skip to main content

 Emotion Beta

 Emotion control is highly experimental, particularly when emotion shifts occur mid-generation.
-For best results, use voices tagged as “Emotive”, as emotions may not work reliably with other voice types.
+If you need to change the emotion in a transcript, we recommend using separate generation contexts for each emotion.
+For best results, use Voices tagged as “Emotive”, as emotions may not work reliably with other Voices.

 Pauses and breaks